rohitf/undirected-graph/README.md

 # undirected-graph
-A simple undirected graph in JavaScript
+This creates a simple undirected graph in JavaScript.

 Implements an undirected graph using JavaScript / NodeJS and implements certain operations such as breadth-first-search, etc.